Moderna, Inc. (NASDAQ:MRNA) Insider Juan Andres Sells 5,000 Shares

-Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of the stock in a transaction on Monday, April 19th.
-The stock was sold at an average price of $166.17, for a total value of $830,850.00.
-Following the sale, the insider now directly owns 5,000 shares in the company, valued at $830,850.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of the firm’s stock in a transaction on Wednesday, April 21st.
+The stock was sold at an average price of $158.60, for a total transaction of $793,000.00.
+Following the sale, the insider now owns 5,000 shares in the company, valued at $793,000.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.

 Juan Andres also recently made the following trade(s):